Teen Driver Facts and Statistics

 While many parents are diligent in educating new drivers about the rules of the road and driver safety, as summer vacation nears, parents must be prepared to enforce strict driving guidelines for teens to maintain their road privileges.
 When talking to teens about driving, the term ‘privilege’ is pertinent to ensuring teens understand that their position behind the wheel is not a right once they are licensed.
 Like any privilege, parents can—and should!—take away the keys if a teen has shown reckless behavior or is not following the family driving guidelines.

 So how do parents ensure that teens are aware of the family’s driving guidelines?
 Parents can create a safe driving contract that outlines all of the rules when a teen is behind the wheel.
 Include cell phone rules (such as if a phone will be disabled during driving), what to do if a teen is in a crash, what documents should remain in the car, speed limits and other rules of the road.
 Consequences must be outlined for any violations of the contract.

 While the 100 Deadliest Days see a spike in teen crashes, there are many other risks that young drivers face on the road.
+Luckily, new technology like Focus by TeenDrive (just launched this year!) can change these stats for your teen.
 Inexperience combined with a feeling of youthful invincibility may push teens to take dangerous risks while they are driving.
 Here are the most important teen driver facts that you need to know if you are a parent: